 Stainless steel is super durable and easy to clean

 Wood handle is comfy and easy to hold

 If you’re heading into the great outdoors with a large group of java lovers, you’ll definitely want a coffee pot that can keep up with the morning routine.
-This pot is available in 9-, 12-, and 14-cup options, so you can best decide which amount of coffee is right for you and your group.
-The sleek wood handle not only provides a chic look but stays cool to the touch so it’s easy to handle.
+This pot is available in nine, 12, and 14 cups, so you can decide which amount of coffee is right for you and your group.
+The sleek wood handle not only provides a chic look but stays cool to the touch.
 The heat-tempered glass top on the lid also makes for safe, easy handling.

-Though the pot does not require filters, it does come with filters that you can use if your coffee is ground up extremely fine.
-And while this pot is on the more expensive side, it can brew a ton of coffee at once so we think that the extra money is definitely worth it for your big group.
+Though the pot does not require filters, it does come with filters that you can use if your coffee is ground up extremely finely.
+And while this pot is on the more expensive side, it can brew a ton of coffee at once, so we think that the extra money is definitely worth it for your big group.

 Lightweight and durable

 If you’re tight on space and need something lightweight and easy to use for your solo backpacking travels, this coffee maker is exactly what you should pack.
 The stainless steel and aluminum combo make for a durable, easy-to-heat French press that travels extremely well.
 It holds 8 ounces of coffee (1 cup) and weighs 12 ounces.
 The rubber handles make it super easy to grab and you can enjoy the coffee directly out of the cup you used for brewing.